Version - 1.3 last updated 7 April 2017

 - Less is more—15–20 words per sentence and 60 words per paragraph break up text with headings.

 - Use a descriptive text link to link to a document or have a brief 1–3-line summary of the document you are linking to, directly under the link (This ensures users have enough information to know whether they should open the link or not). eg Download the current Undergraduate Medical Student Handbook

 - Spell check and ensure content is up-to-date.

 - Email links should look like emails: email@example.com – not Firstname Lastname, as users will think this links to a document or profile rather than coming up with an email box.

 - Consider completing the online web writing course; see the Web Manager for details.
 This course is paid for by Central Services.

-- Also see the Web Services online resources for writing for the web: otago.ac.nz/webservices/resources/writers
+- Also see the Web Services online resources for writing for the web: otago.ac.nz/webservices/guides/writers

 Web page statistics